Photography is a very interesting hobby and can be a lucrative career. But it is not just about buying a camera and taking photos.

 The image sensor is considered the heart of a camera and is the most important factor to be considered before buying a camera.
 Camera sensors are the ones responsible for receiving light photons that are converted to electric signals, resulting in pixels (picture elements) to create an image.
 SLR cameras don’t have sensors since they use film.

-Image sensors are in megapixels (MP), wherein 1 MP has 1 million pixels.
+Image sensors are measured in megapixels (MP), wherein 1 MP equals one million pixels.
 The most common type of sensor is the CMOS (Complementary Metal–Oxide Semiconductor).
-Sensor sizes include medium format, full-frame, APS-C (Advanced Photo System type-C), and micro four-thirds.
-The larger the sensor, the higher the quality of an image.
+Sensor sizes include medium format, full‑frame, APS‑C (Advanced Photo System type‑C), and micro four‑thirds.
+APS‑C is a sensor size that is roughly 1.5× smaller than full‑frame, offering a good balance between image quality and cost.
+Micro four‑thirds is even more compact, with a sensor diagonal of about 21 mm, making lenses smaller and lighter.
+The larger the sensor, the higher the potential image quality, especially in low‑light situations.

 The image processor of a camera is responsible for processing images, hence the name.
 Also called the ISP (image signal processor), this programmable electronic chip takes information from the sensor and uses them to create an image.
 Considered the brain of the camera, it also does autofocus, detects eyes and faces, and other functions.